The Request System: Turning Screen Time Requests into Life Lessons

 My co-parent and I disagree on approvals.

 Discuss your general approach together.
 Consistency between parents matters more than individual decisions.
+Agree on ground rules — like "no approvals after 10 PM" or "always approve for school projects" — so both parents respond similarly.

 Series Complete!
 You've learned the three pillars of pre-teen digital parenting: